 Johanna charges and collects VAT from customers on architectural design services.
 For tax filing, VAT she collects from customers is offset by VAT she pays to her suppliers.
 So she must use the same VAT tax code on sales and purchase invoices.
-Johanna’s Tax payable balance will be the difference between VAT collected and VAT paid.
-When she remits that amount to her tax authority, the Tax payable balance will drop to zero.
+Johanna’s tax liability balance will be the difference between VAT collected and VAT paid.
+When she remits that amount to her tax authority, applying the same tax code on the payment, the balance will drop to zero.

 On some transaction forms, an option is available as to whether amounts are tax-inclusive or tax-exclusive:

 When tax-inclusive, Manager calculates effective prices that, when combined with tax at the specified rate, equal the amount entered.
 In other words, the tax amount is effectively backed out of the total.
 When tax-exclusive, Manager applies the tax rate to the entered amount and adds the resulting tax to obtain a higher total.

 Tax liability accounts can be set up before or after adding tax codes.
 But it is normally faster to set them up first so tax codes can be added in a single step.